Recent Comments

 The document also addresses moves to permit human cloning and the “grotesque practice” – banned by the Fetus Farming Prohibition Act of 2006 – to develop cloned embryos in a woman’s womb in order to harvest tissues and organs from them.

 If an embryo has not been implanted in the uterus, it is not viable…one could argue whether or not it has a soul, but there’s no way to really know…what we do know is that it cannot live or develop on its own.
-Conception is all excellent, but implantation is where I reflect it’s at.
+Conception is all excellent, but implantation is where I reckon it’s at.

-It doesn’t make sense to make embryos willy nilly, but there are bounty around that will not grow into a baby but will be hurt anyway, so why not use them for scientific purposes?
+It doesn’t make sense to make embryos willy nilly, but there are plenty around that will not grow into a baby but will be hurt anyway, so why not use them for scientific purposes?

 I read in the paper today that there are approximately 500 million embryos currently held in fertility clinics in the US.